adomi-io/listing-lab/README.md

 > [!TIP]
 > Are you looking to make apps like this easily?
-> Check out our open-source, community-driven Odoo Docker image.
+> Check out our open-source, community-driven Odoo Docker image
+>
 > **[adomi-io/odoo](https://github.com/adomi-io/odoo)**.

 <p align="center">